7.1.12 Green and biodiverse roofs – including roof gardens

 - have supporting data to demonstrate compliance with relevant material standards and codes of practice

-- include waterproofing layer suitable for use in the green/ biodiverse roof system
+- include a waterproofing layer suitable for use in the specified roof system

 - have rainwater outlets that are accessible and have a visible inspection hatch.